Iron sights: Ghost ring

 The ghost ring sight is considered by some to be the fastest type of aperture sight.
 It is fairly accurate, easy to use, and obscures the target less than nearly all other non-optical sights.
 Because of this, ghost ring sights are commonly installed on riot and combat shotguns and customized handguns, and they are also gaining ground as a backup sighting system on rifles.
 The ghost ring is a fairly recent innovation, and differs from traditional aperture sights in the extreme thinness of the rear ring and the slightly thicker front sight.
 The thin ring minimizes the occlusion of the target, while the thicker front post makes it easy to find quickly.
 Factory Mossberg ghost ring sights also have thick steel plates on either side of the extremely thin ring.
-These are to protect the sight's integrity in cases where, if the shotgun were to fall and impact a surface in a way that could potentially damage or distort the shape of the ring.
+These are to protect the sight's integrity if the shotgun were to fall and impact a surface in a way that could potentially damage or distort the shape of the ring.